Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: The traditional model: Only one rapidly oscillating scalar field and CDM-like features

 where $a_{i}$ is the scale-factor at $t=t_{i}$ and

 This is the matter-dominated universe solution.
+It is shown in appendix \ref{appa} that when $H^2\gg m^2$ and $\langle P \rangle \ll \langle \rho \rangle$, the other Friedmann equation (the acceleration equation) is also satisfied.
 The crucial point about this solution is that only the above matter-dominated solution of the scale-factor satisfies Eq.~(\ref{mordered4}).
 It is seen from the above calculations when there is only one coherently oscillating scalar field in the universe, oscillating in a time scale which is much shorter than the cosmological time scale, the cosmological system behaves like a dark matter dominated system and only in these case both Eq.~(\ref{mordered3}) and Eq.~(\ref{mordered4}) are simultaneously satisfied.
 If the scale-factor is different from the form of the scale-factor in pure matter domination, then Eq.~(\ref{mordered4}) will never be satisfied and the whole calculational scheme will become inconsistent.

-To end this section, we show that this scheme of calculation, where we have only one scalar field, is consistent and the scale-factor we have obtained.
-The second Friedmann equation can be written as

-We have seen previously that when $m \gg H$ we have $\langle P \rangle \ll \langle \rho \rangle$.
-In this limit, we can safely neglect the pressure term in the above equation.
-In this limi,t the above equation is satisfied for the scale-factor expression given in Eq.~(\ref{asoln}).
-This completes the discussion on the equivalence of the coherently oscillating scalar field model and a pure matter dominated phase in a spatially flat FLRW spacetime.
+In the next section we will show how this model can be generalized for a multicomponent universe which can be even spatially curved.
+Our generalized model for oscillating ultralight scalar fields can even accommodate interaction with other components of the universe.
+The Ratra-Turner model is insensitive to initial condition as the equivalence holds only when the scalar field solution is given by the expression in Eq.~(\ref{phitime}) and we do not have to specify some specific initial condition for the scalar field.
+We do not obtain Eq.~(\ref{phitime}) for some particular initial condition.
+The generalization of the Ratra-Turner like model requires a particular kind of initial condition of the problem.
+This topic will be discussed in the next section.
+A brief comparison of the various oscillating ultralight scalar field models, producing CDM like features, is presented in Table \ref{tab1}.